Great aged course

 Decent hand drawn signs that list par, distance, and picture of hole.

-Cons: Only 1 hole per tee (with exception of 1 and 16).
+Cons: Only 1 tee per hole (with exception of 1, 9, and 16).
 Alternate tees would greatly improve this course on many holes regardless if they are similar difficulty or a different difficulty.
 It would add variety.
-Hole 9 needs a concrete pad.

 Signs need updated.
 Newer signs would make this course more visually appealing.
 Old ones are starting to fade.
 Course also needs a map at the start, and next hole signs/arrows.